An Unsupervised Bayesian Neural Network for Truth Discovery in Social Networks: Introduction

 \emph{Notations:} We use boldfaced characters to represent vectors and matrices.
 Suppose that $\bM$ is a matrix, then $\bM(m,\cdot)$, $\bM(\cdot,m)$, and $\bM(m,n)$ denote its $m$-th row, $m$-th column, and $(m,n)$-th element, respectively.
 The vector $(x_1,\ldots,x_N)$ is abbreviated as $(x_i)_{i=1}^N$ or $(x_i)$ if the index set that $i$ runs over is clear from the context.
 The $i$-th element of a vector $\bx$ is $\bx(i)$.
 Let $\bone$ denote a column vector of all 1's and $\bI$ be the identity matrix.
+The vectorized version of $\bM$ with the columns of $\bM$ stacked together as a single column vector is denoted as $\vect(\bM)$.
 We use $\Cat{p_1,\ldots,p_K}$ and $\N{\bU}{\bV}$ to represent the categorical distribution with category probabilities $p_1,\ldots,p_K$ and the normal distribution with mean $\bU$ and covariance $\bV$, respectively.
 The notation $\sim$ means equality in distribution.
 The notation $y\mid x$ denotes a random variable $y$ conditioned on $x$, and $p(y\mid x)$ denotes its conditional probability density function. $\E$ is the expectation operator and $\E_q$ is expectation with respect to the probability distribution $q$.
+The notation $\mathrm{prob}(\theta)$ for a random variable $\theta$ is a column vector whose $r$-th value is the probability $\P(\theta=r)$.
 We use $I(a,b)$ to denote the indicator function, which equals 1 if $a=b$ and 0 otherwise.
 We use $|\calS|$ to represent the cardinality of the set $\calS$.
-The vectorized version of $\bM$ with the columns of $\bM$ stacked together as a single column vector is denoted as $\vect(\bM)$, while $\onehot{x}$ is the one-hot representation of $x$ in a given set that will be clear from the context.